ahdghasemi/quantum_transfer_learning/README.md

 # Project Origin
-This is a modified version of the "quantum_transfer_learning" project from Xanadu, which can be found at the following URL: https://github.com/XanaduAI/quantum-transfer-learning/blob/master/c2q_transfer_learning_cifar.ipynb.
+This is a revised and modified version of the "quantum_transfer_learning" project from Xanadu, which can be found at the following URL: https://github.com/XanaduAI/quantum-transfer-learning/blob/master/c2q_transfer_learning_cifar.ipynb.
 We have made several modifications to the original code, including:

 * Changing the binary classification task to a multi-class classification task
 * Writing our own PyTorch version of the train and validate modules, which are more organized and easier to understand